aashish-joshi/phnum-js/README.md

-# sonetel-phnum-js
+# Display Best Number

-A JS library for displaying Sonetel phone numbers on customer's website.
+A JS library for displaying the phone numbers that is closest to your visitor on your website.
 Written in [TypeScript](https://www.typescriptlang.org/).

+If you have phone numbers from multiple countries, you can use this library to automatically display the number that is closest to the visitor on your website.

 **DEMO**